tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 - **we're nudging the test code towards the sort of language we could use when discussing the feature with someone else, even someone non-technical.**
 - **we push everything else into supporting code.**
 - describe the intention of a feature, not just a sequence of steps to drive it.
 - using these techniques, we can use higher-level tests to communicate directly with non-technical stakeholders, such as business analysts.
-We can use the tests to help us narrow down exactly what a feature should do, and why.
+We can use the tests to help us narrow down exactly what a feature should do and why.
-- there are other tools that are designed to foster collaboration across the technical and non-technical members of a team such as FIT, Cucumber.
+- other tools are designed to foster collaboration across the technical and non-technical members of a team, such as FIT, Cucumber.
 - avoid reasserting behaviour that is covered in other tests
 ## test diagnostics
 - design to fail informatively.: the point of a test is not to pass but to fail.
 If a failing test clearly explains what has failed and why we can quickly diagnose and correct the code.